Top-Rated HRIS Systems: Reviews & Comparisons in Q2/2025

 Kallidus

-Modern and user-friendly, the Sapling platform stands out as one of the few HRISs tailored to meet the needs of remote workplaces.
+Modern and user-friendly, the Kallidus platform stands out as one of the few HRISs tailored to meet the needs of remote workplaces.
 Two standout elements are its exceptional onboarding capabilities and efficient workflow automation.

 PROS